 “It is true that the partner can lie and say they are clean, but the story we hear more often is that the partner did not know they had the infection,” says Dr. Johnston.
 Warning signs can include genital blisters and open sores, she adds, “but the findings can often be subtle.”
 There is also a blood test that can diagnose herpes—but because false-positives are possible, it’s generally only recommended for people who have symptoms or who know they’ve been exposed to the virus.

 Condoms and antiviral meds can reduce transmission risk

 Using a condom can decrease the risk of spreading or acquiring genital herpes—but it’s not 100% effective, says Dr. Swartz, because the virus can be on parts of the genital area that are still exposed.
-For people who know they have an infection, taking daily antiviral medication can also cut the risk of spreading it to partners.
+For people who know they have an infection, taking daily antiviral medication can also cut the odds of spreading it to partners.

-Symptoms can be serious, mild, or non-existent
+Symptoms can be serious, mild, or nonexistent

 Some people won’t have their first herpes outbreak for months or years after transmission.
 (Because of that, says Dr. Johnston, it can be very difficult to identify the source.)
-For others, symptoms can appear as early as six days after infection, and can include pain and blisters in the genital area, pain with urination, and fever, chills, headache, and lymph-node swelling.
+For others, symptoms can appear as early as six days after infection, and can include pain and blisters in the genital area, pain with urination, and fever, chills, headache, and lymph node swelling.

-There are a few serious risks
+Herpes has few serious risks

 In developing countries, genital herpes can double a person’s risk of contracting HIV if he or she is exposed to it, says Dr. Handsfield, although that’s not the case in the United States, especially not for heterosexual men and women.
 “Herpes helps drive the AIDS epidemic internationally,” he says.